National Health Insurance

 For exampleRequired Documents

-Joining the National Health InsuranceWhen transferring from another municipalityMoving-out Certificate from another city, town, or village
+When enrolling in the National Health InsuranceWhen transferring from another municipalityMoving-out Certificate from another city, town, or village

 When quitting workplace health insuranceSocial Insurance Loss Certificate, etc.